Cruciate ligament rupture Vienna

 Quadriceps tendon: The middle superficial third of the quadriceps tendon is harvested through an approx. 3-4 cm long incision just above the kneecap.

-Allograft (donor tendon from a cadaveric donation): Thanks to newer methods of processing cadaveric tendons, there are hardly any disadvantages nowadays compared to autologous tendons.
-Due to a slightly higher rerupture rate (=new rupture of the transplant), this choice of transplant is reserved for revision surgery (=second operation) in order to avoid further weakening a joint through multiple tendon removal.
+Allograft (donor tendon from a cadaveric donation): Thanks to newer methods of processing cadaveric tendons, there are hardly any disadvantages today compared to the body’s own tendons.

 How is a cruciate ligament rupture operated on?